Trip: Every day.

 - Planet Ladder features a girl who discovers that there are nine dimensional Earths engaged in war and are moving towards collision with each other.
 She is prophesied to be the "Girl of Anansi" who can save only one of these worlds, but journeys among all the worlds to search for a way to save them all.

-- Sonic X: Towards the end of the second series, the two worlds are revealed to be merging into each other again, with the catastrophic effect of canceling out each others timelines and causing time to come to a stand still.
+- Towards the end of the second series of Sonic X, the two worlds are revealed to be merging into each other again, with the catastrophic effect of canceling out each others timelines and causing time to come to a stand still.
 The only solution is to send the Sonic characters home.

 - The second half of Last Action Hero has Danny returning to the real world and bringing fictional action movie hero Jack Slater with him.
 Unfortunately, Benedict is there as well, and he's got the ticket to travel between movies and the real world to bring through anything he wants.

 - Sort of done in MirrorMask.
 By saving the dreamworld, Helena also saves, symbolically, at the very least, her mother's life, and stops "her world" from being shattered.
 It's not as Narmy as it sounds.

 - Technically, the titular heroine from May Bird series has to save "only" the Ever After world, but since all humans (including herself) will inevitably go there after death, this affect everybody on Earth as well.
 And the Big Bad is actively interfering with Earth, too, and it's only a question of time when he wrecks the Earth directly.